Speko Docs

 Selection

-For each modality (STT / LLM / TTS) the selector:
+For each modality the selector:

 Failover

-The runners-up are not fallbacks of last resort — they are the next-best provider for your exact intent.
+The runners-up are the next-best providers for your exact intent.
 If the primary throws, Speko transparently retries the same request against the next candidate.
 The response includes failoverCount (how many providers it tried before one succeeded) and provider / model (what actually ran).
-If every candidate fails, the call returns ALL_PROVIDERS_FAILED.

 Constraints